microsoft/vcpkg-docs/vcpkg/concepts/features.md

 ## Features

-Manifests can define additive sets of functionality, behavior, and dependencies called _features_.
+Features represent sets of functionality, behavior, and dependencies that can be selectively added to a package or project upon installation.

+By design, features should follow these principles:

+- Additive: enabling feature A should provide new functionality otherwise missing from the package without disabling any other functionality.
+- Non-exclusive: enabling feature A should not prevent other features from being installed.

-Each feature should be additive with other features: if a project provides features `A` and `B`, then it should build successfully with both `A` and `B` enabled together.
-Features should not be used to define alternatives.
-For example, features cannot be used to choose between multiple, exclusive graphics APIs since it is not possible to choose both.
-Features can depend on other features within same project if the project's manifest has a [`"name"`](../reference/vcpkg-json.md#name).
+As such, features should not be used to define alternative sets of functionalities.
+For example, a graphics library should not use features to choose between exclusive graphics backends, since it is not possible to install all of them at the same time.

+Features can have the following effects on a package's dependencies:

+- Add new dependencies, including dependencies on other features from the same package.
+- Enable new features on existing dependencies.

 The set of features available are defined by the [`"features"` field](../reference/vcpkg-json.md#features).